Copenhagen Central Station: Services

 Copenhagen Central Station provides Copenhagen with Intercity and Express trains across Denmark, as well as services to several international destinations.

-Direct international trains connect to Stockholm and Hamburg several times a day.
+Direct international trains connect to Stockholm, Hamburg, Berlin, and Prague several times a day.

 Intercity trains run half-hourly from Copenhagen during daytime and serve as a link between the major cities and towns in Denmark, including Odense, Aarhus, Aalborg, Esbjerg, Thisted and Sønderborg.

 Regional trains (stops at major stations within the Greater Copenhagen area) connect the main parts of Zealand to the capital.
 The Øresundståg regional rail network depart to southern and western Sweden every 20 minutes (24/7 service between Lund Central Station and Østerport Station).

 All S-train services except the F-line stop at the station.

 Since 29 September 2019 the Central station is also served by the Copenhagen Metro network's line M3 (in service 24/7), which is a circular line with 17 stations.
 The station is also served by the M4 line (in service 24/7), linking the Nordhavn and Sydhavn districts and serve as an interchange between the Sydhavn extension and the M3.

 Long-distance buses stop at Ingerslevsgade near track 12 just south of the Tietgensgade bridge.

 All public transport within Greater Copenhagen are divided into close to 100 ticket fare zones.
 The Central station is located in fare zone 1, which together with zones 2 and 3 constitute Copenhagen municipality and the "enclave" of Frederiksberg municipality.
 As the cheapest single ticket always is valid in two zones, a single ticket bought at the station is valid within the entire city centre and its inner boroughs.
 A ticket to Copenhagen Airport Kastrup, however, demands the payment for three zones since it is located in zone 4.
 A special ticket fare system exists between the Copenhagen local traffic area and the most southern part of Sweden, Skåne county.